 \subsection{Data format}

-The generated Monte Carlo data were saved as ROOT files and then processed into CSV files using the event selection presented in Section \ref{ref:selection}.
-Each line in the CSV files is of variable length and contains three event specifiers followed by the kinematic features for each object in the event.
-The specific line format follows the event format used in the Dark Machines challenges \cite{Aarrestad:2021oeb,Brooijmans:2020yij}, given by
+The generated Monte Carlo data were saved as ROOT files and processed into CSV files using the event selection presented in Section \ref{ref:selection}.
+Each line in the CSV files has a variable length and contains three event-specifiers, followed by the kinematic features for each object in the event.
+The specific line format follows the event structure used in the Dark Machines challenges \cite{Aarrestad:2021oeb,Brooijmans:2020yij}, and is given by:

-such that each object is represented by a string that starts with an identifier \textit{objn}\footnote{j: jet, b: b-jet, e-: electron, e+: positron, $\mu$-: muon, $\mu$+: antimuon, g: photon.}, followed by its kinematic properties in the form of a four-vector containing the full energy $E$ and the transverse momentum $p_T$ in units of MeV, as well as the pseudo-rapidity $\eta$ and the azimuthal angle $\phi$.
-The other relevant quantities are \textit{MET} and \textit{METphi}, which represent the magnitude of the $E_T^{\text{miss}}$ and the azimuthal angle $\phi_{E_T^{\text{miss}}}$ of the missing transverse energy.
-The other three components represent the identity of an event, the corresponding physical process, and the event weight, which is given by the cross section of the process divided by the total number of events generated.
+where each object is represented by a string starting with an identifier obj\_n \footnote{j: jet, b: b-jet, e-: electron, e+: positron, $\mu$-: muon, $\mu$+: antimuon, g: photon.}, followed by its kinematic properties in the form of a four-vector containing the total energy $E$, transverse momentum $p_T$ in units of MeV, pseudorapidity $\eta$, and azimuthal angle $\phi$.
+The other relevant quantities are $\slashed{E}_T$ and $\phi_{\slashed{E}_T}$, which represent the magnitude of the missing transverse energy $E_T^{\text{miss}}$ and its azimuthal angle $\phi_{E_T^{\text{miss}}}$.
+The other three components represent the identity of an event, the corresponding physical process, and the event weight, which is given by the cross-section of the process divided by the total number of generated events.

+The event generation was performed in two steps.
+Initially, a smaller sample of about \textbf{50,000} events was generated, serving as the baseline for this analysis and providing a dataset comparable in size to what is typically available in ATLAS studies.
+Subsequently, additional events were generated to investigate the scaling of model performance with increasing training data, allowing us to assess whether performance saturates as the dataset size grows.

-Since the length of the events is variable, the data is zero-padded to the largest number of objects found in the events within in the entire dataset.
-The dataset includes 302 072 events, half of which correspond to the four tops signal and half of which are background processes.
-All background processes have an equal number of events.
-Finally the dataset was split in 80 \% used for training, 10 \% used for validation and 10 \% used for testing.
-The data are available in CSV format in \cite{darkmachines_community_2022_7277951}.
+Since the length of the events is variable, the data were zero-padded to match the largest number of objects found across all events in the dataset.
+To create a balanced dataset between the 4-top signal and background processes, \textbf{150,000} signal events corresponding to the 4-top process were selected.
+Approximately \textbf{30,000} events were generated for the $t\bar{t}h$ process due to its low acceptance rate, and around \textbf{40,000} events were generated for each of the other background processes, resulting in a total of approximately \textbf{150,000} background events.
+Therefore, the total number of events used in the dataset was \textbf{302,072}.
+The dataset was split into \textbf{80\%} for training, \textbf{10\%} for validation, and \textbf{10\%} for testing.
+All background processes contributed equally to the background portion of the dataset.
+The data are publicly available in CSV format at Ref. \cite{darkmachines_community_2022_7277951}.